XinyuJi/Leetcode-Study/README.md

 | 1414 | Find the Minimum Number of Fibonacci Numbers Whose Sum Is K | Medium | Array, Greedy |  |  |

+?
+- Counting Elements
+- Perform String Shifts
+- Leftmost Column with at Least a One

 ### Topics
 - Array
     - Easy: